MilesWQ/159234/159234Notes_cpp.md

 ```
 Why must the parameter for a copy constructor be a reference to pointer?

-1. If it's not passed by reference,  the copy constructor will be called in infinite recursion as it needs to copy the object to
+1. If it's not passed by reference,  the copy constructor will be called in infinite recursion when it needs to copy the object to
-the constructor's parameter by value.
+the constructor's parameter.
 2. Since copy constructors don't change the values of the original object, we use const to ensure this feature.

  ### lvalues & rvalues